redhat-developer/intellij-openshift-connector/README.md

 * odo - [odo](https://mirror.openshift.com/pub/openshift-v4/clients/odo/)

 > If `odo` tool is located in a directory from `PATH` environment variable it will be used automatically.
-The plugin will detect these dependencies and prompt the user to install if they are missing or have not supported version - choose `Download & Install` when you see an notification for the missing tool.
+The plugin will detect these dependencies and prompt the user to install if they are missing or have not supported version - choose `Download & Install` when you see a notification for the missing tool.

 **NOTE:** This plugin is in Preview mode.
 The extension support for OpenShift is strictly experimental - assumptions may break, commands and behavior may change!